nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 4. Should be able to generate output in less than 5 seconds.
 5. Should be able to show correct input format in case the user enters the input in wrong format.
 6. The system should be usable by a new developer/intern who has not used such a software before.
-7. Should be able to transfer the database from one system to another.

 ### Glossary